By Glenn Harrell

 Her name was Corrie Ten Boom.
-She said,
+Her sister Betsie reminded her to,

 “Hold everything in your hands lightly, otherwise it hurts when God pries your fingers open.”

-Corrie tells the story of coming face to face with a request to be forgiven.
+Corrie tells the story of coming face to face with a request to be forgiven by an actual prison guard where her sister was put to death.
 In her hands and in her heart she would find the ocasion to open herself and risk intense pain once again.
+Here is that conversation:

 “Betsie (sister who did not survive) and I had been arrested for concealing Jews in our home during the Nazi occupation of Holland; this man had been a guard at Ravensbruck concentration camp where we were sent. …